 We are aware that children find moves between schools and classes unsettling and provide appropriate support and guidance whether they start at the beginning of the school year or arrive part way through.
-As a school we have a range of approaches to support this (see appendix 3)
+As a school we have a range of approaches to support this.